sigstore/docs/content/en/cosign/signing_with_self-managed_keys.md

 position: 103
 ---

-To generate a key pair in Cosign, run `cosign generate-key-pair`, you'll be interactively prompted to provide a password.
+To generate a key pair in Cosign, run `cosign generate-key-pair`.
+You'll be interactively prompted to provide a password.

 ```shell
 $ cosign generate-key-pair